 “The Japanese Super GT championship sees Dunlop, Bridgestone, Yokohama and Michelin chase each other, so the tyres are improving with every race and every year.”

 For now, however, the race to the chequered flag is the only focus.
-All the time spent on preparing the car to just make it to the start meant all goals and hopes before the weekend went out of the window when the destroyed AMG came to a rest in the Francorchamps tyre walls.
-Instead, Katayama says, finishing the race is the new aim.
+All the time spent on preparing the car to just make the start, meant all goals and hopes before the weekend went out of the window when the destroyed AMG came to a rest in the Francorchamps tyre wall.

 “We’re just focusing on finishing the race, that’s all.”